 The Muskegon Area Career Tech Center offers a wide variety of career and technical education programs.
 Students can earn credits toward graduation requirements in their respective districts while learning highly marketable skills that can lead to lifelong careers.
 Programs range from construction trades to computer information network systems to machine tool technologies.
 Visit the Career Tech Center website.

-The North Service Unit (NSU) is a consortium of five local school districts that helps ensure MAPS special education programs are of the highest quality.
+The North Service Unit (NSU) is a consortium of local school districts that helps ensure MAPS special education programs are of the highest quality.
 NSU staff provide oversight, support for teaching staff, and some direct student assistance.
 They participate in Individualized Education Program Team (IEPT) meetings to assist in programming as well as goal development.
 Their expertise is effectively used in professional development for regular teachers as well as special education teachers.
-Nadine Harris, NSU Director of Special Education, may be reached at (231) 719-3143.
+Scott Green, NSU Director of Special Education, may be reached at (231) 744-4736.

-White Lake Area Community Education (WLACE) is also a consortium of five local districts.
-Community education services include early childhood programs, child care and after school programs, enrichment and leisure programs, senior services, Indian education, family literacy and business and industry programs.
-Brian Barber, Director of WLACE Community Education, may be reached at (231) 893-0515.
-Click for the WLACE website.
+White Lake Area Community Education (WLACE) is also a consortium of local districts.
+Community education services include early childhood programs, child care and after school programs, alternative education programs, and enrichment and leisure programs.
+Tom Moore, Director of WLACE Community Education, may be reached at (231) 893-0515.
+Visit the WLACE website.